caseproof/super-stripe/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.1.0

-A cloud-backed plugin that will allow you securely accepting Credit Card payments on your website using Stripe without having to purchase or install an SSL certificate.
+A cloud-backed plugin that lets you securely accept Credit Card payments on your site using Stripe without needing to install an SSL certificate.

 == Description ==